The CFO'S Perspective

 • Build and preserve assets.

-If strategic planning is a priority, a company needs to invest financially in its people and technology to support business processes such as budgeting, forecasting, and long-term planning.
+If strategic planning is a priority, a company needs to invest financially in its people and technology to support business processes such as budgeting, reporting, forecasting, and long-term planning.
 An effective CFO understand this and will balance their role of strategist across the business.
+This is especially important if the business is considering entering a round of business funding or approaching new investors in the immediate future.

 Ultimately, the CEO is at the center of developing a strategy process.
 However, the CFO is a key participant in the planning process by expanding on the CEO’s strategies.
 The CFO can ensure that the financial constraints surrounding the strategy are not unrealistic or too risky.